VojtaStavik/ProtocolUI/README.md

 - Add support for all IB-friendly UIKit elements
 - Extend the range of base protocols to support more variables (where make sense: colors -> YES, button titles -> NO)
+- Use IBDesignable for the live preview in IB
 - Unit tests coverage
 - Convert the project to a framework
 - Carthage and CocoaPods support